iotaledger/iota-wiki/docs/use/utilities/iota-ipfs.md

 Using the IOTA IPFS tool allows users to upload a file to IPFS storage and send and receive the hash of the IPFS storage over the tangle.
 This enables distributed data storage makes it immutable due to the nature of IOTA's data structure

-Due to the Proof oc Concept staus, the maximum uploadable document size is limited to 75kb at the moment.
+Due to the Proof of Concept status, the maximum uploadable document size is limited to 75kb at the moment.

 <br/>